 New organisms are present in the area.
 These have either migrated from other parts of the marine reserve, or have settled from the moving water body.
 (A combination of both is likely).
 The latter group probably would not have colonised the area if the reefballs had not been present.
-It is very encouraging to observe such large numbers of juveniles present.
+It is very encouraging to observe such large numbers of juveniles present at times.
+It is also impressive how resilient the reef biota proved after an enormous silt dump in Spring 2002.